blackdenarius307/Board-Games-API-Data-Analysis/README.md

 # Rough Breakdown of Tasks:
 - [x] Pull data from API
-- [ ] Clean data and group by release date
+	-Top 100 games for each year from 2000 to now.
-	- [ ] From the year 2000 to 2015, then 2015 to now
+- [x] Clean data
-	- [ ] Handle the Mechanic ID's somehow
+	- [x] Handle the Mechanic ID's somehow.
 - [ ] Break down mechanics, theme, and player count data
 - [ ] Create summary data frames for each
 - [ ] Create charts showing trends over time